larryknaebelobsidian/kingdom/Proposition 180. This doctrine of the Kingdom will not be received, in faith, by the World..md

 >Dr. Dawson (before Evang.
 Alliance of 1873) expressed this fully: “When you talk of Darwinism you talk of theories that make *vaster demands on our faith* than on our science.”
 >p.
 291 Vol. 3 Prop 180 Obs.
 5

->The condition of the world as delineated in the Word just previous to the Second Advent presents to us the nations under the influence of an unbelieving Naturalism and self-glorified Humanity, arrayed in open hostility to the Lord Jesus Christ.
+>The condition of the world as delineated in the Word just previous to the Second Advent presents to us the nations *under the influence of an unbelieving Naturalism and self-glorified Humanity, arrayed in open hostility to the Lord Jesus Christ*.
->Obs.
+>p.
+293 Vol. 3 Prop 180 Obs.
 5
 ### Weak faith
 >Obs.
 6. No faith, aside from other reasons, will be exercised in this Kingdom because of *the manner* of its introduction through Supernatural intervention, and of *the Personage* Jesus Christ, through whom it is to be accomplished.
 >p.
 295 Vol. 3 Prop 180 Obs.
 6